Pain that persists

 How is chronic/persistent pain managed?

-The main aim of chronic pain management is to understand how chronic pain works and to improve quality of life by reducing the impact of pain in your day to day activities.
+The main aim of chronic pain management is to understand how chronic pain works and to improve quality of life by reducing the impact of pain in your day-to-day activities.

 Treatment may include: